Biden at NATO: Ready to talk China, Russia and soothe allies - WTMJ

 Trump lashed out after Trudeau was caught on a hot mic gossiping with other leaders about Trump turning photo opportunities into long news conferences.
 Ahead of the summit, Macron had declared NATO “brain dead” because of a void in U.S. leadership under Trump.

-The U.S. and the alliance are winding down their involvement in the nearly 20-year war that killed tens of thousands of Afghans and more than 3,500 U.S. and allied troops, while raising profound questions about whether NATO’s most ambitious effort was worth it.
+The U.S. and the alliance are winding down their involvement in the nearly 20-year war that killed tens of thousands of Afghans and more than 3,500 U.S. and allied troops.
+The war also raised profound questions about whether NATO’s most ambitious effort was worth it.

-The military effort followed the 2001 arrival of a U.S.-led coalition that ousted the Taliban for harboring al-Qaeda leader Osama bin Laden.

 For now, NATO plans to leave civilian advisers to help build up government institutions.
 It’s unclear who will protect them.
 The alliance is also weighing whether to train Afghan special forces outside the country.